gunthercox/ChatterBot/docs/conversations.rst

 Conversation scope
 ------------------

-If two :code:`ChatBot` instances are created, each will have conversations separate from each other.
+If two ``ChatBot`` instances are created, each will have conversations separate from each other.

 An adapter can access any conversation as long as the unique identifier for the conversation is provided.